-Provision is made for three and one half (3 1⁄2) year graduation.
-Because there are very specific steps to be followed when requesting early graduation, it is a requirement that students meet with their School Counselor at least one semester before the proposed three and one half (3 1⁄2) year graduation to develop their graduation plan.
+Provision is made for three and one half (3 %) year graduation.
+Because there are very specific steps to be followed when requesting early graduation, it is a requirement that students meet with their School Counselor at least one semester before the proposed three and one half (3 %) year graduation to develop their graduation plan.
 Diplomas for early graduation students are awarded at the June commencement.

-Any student who wishes to apply for early graduation must do so in writing to the building Principal by June 1st of the preceding school year.
+Any student who wishes to apply for early graduation must do so in writing to the building Principal by September 1st of their graduating school year.